JustANull/llcplays/README.md

 ### Required Software

+These are all what I developed on:

+python 2.7.6

 irc-8.5.4 is what I developed the IRC features on.

 pygame is used to display the window of past commands.